structured-query-language/structured-query-language.github.io/max_by.md

 # MAX_BY

 When analyzing Clickstream data, one is often interested in the last few pages visited before the visitor exited the site.
-Snowflake has powerful aggregation function called max_by that can be used to get array of the last few pages visited by session_id.
+Snowflake has powerful aggregation function called `max_by` that can be used to get an array of the last few pages visited by `session_id`.

 ## Query